yury-fedotov/utilsx/docs/constants.md

 revenue_billions = revenue / BILLION
 ```

-!!! tip "Conversion to thousands or millions can be even easier"
+!!! tip "You can simplify conversion to thousands or millions even further"

     Check out [`convert_number_to_units`](math.md#convert_number_to_units)
     utility from **math** part of UtilsX for a shorthand function.